AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-videofullscreenbutton.md

 ---
-title: Video full screen button
+title: Video full-screen button
-description: The full screen button causes the viewer to enter or exit full screen mode when selected by the user.
+description: The full-screen button causes the viewer to enter or exit full-screen mode when selected by the user.
 It is used when the viewer is displaying video and is positioned in the control bar.
-This button is not displayed if the viewer works in pop-up mode and the system does not support native full screen.
+This button is not displayed if the viewer works in pop-up mode and the system does not support native full-screen.
 solution: Experience Manager
 feature: Dynamic Media Classic,Viewers,SDK/API,Mixed Media Sets
 role: Developer,User
 exl-id: 45811efa-95f6-4b6d-96f8-9e5437a55f0e
 ---
-# Video full screen button{#video-full-screen-button}
+# Video full-screen button{#video-full-screen-button}

-The Full Screen button causes the viewer to enter or exit full screen mode when selected by the user.
+The full-screen button causes the viewer to enter or exit full-screen mode when selected by the user.
 It is used when the viewer is displaying video and is positioned in the control bar.
-This button is not displayed if the viewer works in pop-up mode and the system does not support native full screen.
+This button is not displayed if the viewer works in pop-up mode and the system does not support native full-screen.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->

-You can size, skin, and position the full screen button, relative to the control bar that contains it, by CSS.
+You can size, skin, and position the full-screen button, relative to the control bar that contains it, by CSS.

-The appearance of the full screen button is controlled with the CSS class selector:
+The appearance of the full-screen button is controlled with the CSS class selector:

 ```
 .s7mixedmediaviewer .s7fullscreenbutton
 ```

-**CSS properties of the full screen button**
+**CSS properties of the full-screen button**

 <table id="table_C48C56E696304C9BAFEE71BA9EA9A174">
  <tbody>